 - 1. Start the PAN Session. - a.
 Click "Testing", and then select "Students in Sessions" from the dropdown menu.
-(See a screen shot on page 16.) - b.
+(See a screen

+- b.
 In the "Session List", click on the names of the Sessions to start.
 The Session Details screen will then appear for the selected Session(s).
-(If two or more Sessions were selected, options to Combine View and Start All Sessions will appear.)
+(If two or more Sessions were selected, options to Combine View and Start All Sessions will appear.) - c.
+On the "Session Details" screen, click on the green "Start Session" (or "Start All Sessions" button).
+After clicking this button, it will change to a Stop Session button.

 - 2. Prepare testing devices: Launch the TestNav app on all testing devices. - 3.
-Distribute student testing tickets and proctor testing tickets if applicable: Ensure that test administrators have the student testing tickets for all students assigned to them, and proctor testing tickets for the Human Reader or Human Signer accommodations. - 4.
+Distribute student testing tickets and proctor testing tickets if applicable: Ensure that test administrators have the student testing tickets for all students assigned to them, and proctor testing tickets for the Human Reader or Human Signer accommodations.
+Make sure you do not hand out proctor testing tickets to students since responses are NOT saved in a test accessed with a proctor testing ticket. - 4.
 Direct test administrators and students to testing locations: Direct test administrators and students to their assigned computer lab or other testing location. - 5.
-Conduct the test sessions: Test administrators will unlock the sessions and have the students log into TestNav.
+Conduct the test sessions: Test administrators will unlock the Sessions and have the students log in to TestNav.
 This marks the beginning of the test session.
-The following section contains steps for test administrators during the infrastructure trial session.) - 6.
+The following section contains steps for test administrators during the Infrastructure Trial session. - 6.
 Oversee test administration: During each test session, principals or school test coordinators should monitor the administration to ensure that testing is being completed as expected. - 7.
-Complete testing: Students will complete two sessions for Mathematics, one for ELA and one for STE.
+Complete testing: Students will complete one session for ELA, one session for grades 5 and 8 STE, one session for grades 3-8 Mathematics, and two sessions for grade 10 Mathematics.
+Note: Students will see additional sessions for grade 4 math and grades 5 and 8 STE, which can be ignored.